Close

 Business Transformation & Operational Excellence Summit & Industry Awards (BTOES)

-The Premier Cross-Industry Gathering of Business Transformation & Operational Excellence Industry Leaders & Senior-Executives.
+The Premier Cross-Industry Gathering of Business Transformation, Operational Excellence & AI Industry Leaders & Senior-Executives.

 How to Enter The 2019 Project Awards